yichenruolan/branchstudy/readme.txt

-Practise to use git branch.
+Practise to use the git branch.